 Interview subjects can disclose pertinent information over the phone as effectively as in person.

-Thus, rather than bearing the cost of flying candidates in for interviews and spending face time, HR managers came to realise that they could cull the most eligible candidates by pre-screening them over the phone.
+Thus, rather than bearing the cost of flying candidates in and spending precious time on interviews that well-written CVs demanded, HR managers came to realise that they could cull the most eligible candidates by pre-screening them over the phone.

 The phone interview was born.